barbudangabriel-gif/Flowmind/FLOWMIND_CORE_ARCHITECTURE.md

  - Import CSV
  - Realized/Unrealized P&L

 **Key Point:** Charts and Rebalancing are NOT global.
-Each portfolio instance has its own.
+Each mindfolio instance has its own.

 ---